upenn-embedded/omnibot.github.io/README.md

 ### 6. Show off the remaining elements that will make your project whole: mechanical casework, supporting graphical user interface (GUI), web portal, etc.

+We laser cut the main structure of the robot, where the bottom layer houses a mini breadboard for motor drivers and the ultrasnoic sensor, and the top layer houses the main ATmega with the rest of our components.
+We've also cutted some space on the top layer to let wires pass through neatly.
 Our current robot design involves a lot of wires and chunky breadboards.
 We plan to solder the wires onto a proto board to reduce the weight and bulkiness of the robot.
 We may also add an encasing for the battery and some mounts for the proto board.
-We plan to use our breadboard with the feather and IMU as our controller.
+We plan to use our breadboard with the feather and IMU as our wireless controller.

 <img src="image/MVP_robot.jpg" width="350">

 ### 7. What is the riskiest part remaining of your project?
 How do you plan to de-risk this?

+The riskiest part remaining of our project is the integration of all hardware and software subsystems into a unified limited-size platform.
+Now individual modules, including the IMU gesture detection, ultrasonic obstacle detection with buzzer, and motor control, have been verified to work in isolation.
+However, bringing them together is a big challenge.
+Also, the ATmega has limited memory, while in the future, we plan to implement an integrated algorithm takes the x and y values from IMU as input parameters and control the direction of the robot dynamically.
+This might exceed the available space or processing capacity of the microcontroller.
+Additionally, the wiring complexity poses another risk.
+Since we're combining multiple analog and digital sensors, motor drivers, and communication modules, the physical layout is pretty dense.
+Risks include fragile wire connection, robot being unstable, components falling off the board etc.

+To de-risk this, we plan to prioritize early system integration testing, and combine two modules at a time to incrementally validate hardware interactions and memory usage.
+We are also using UART debug outputs to track system behavior.
+For the wiring complexity, we plan to solder the wires onto a proto board to minimize the robot’s weight and reduce bulk from loose wiring.
+We will also document pin mappings, timer usages, and modular breadboarding to ensure the design remains testable and maintainable.

 ### 8. What questions or help do you need from the teaching team?